tammyd/CountdownNumbers/readme.md

 ### Command-Line Interface

-You can use the CLI to solve Countdown problems by specifying the target number and six numbers or letting it generate them randomly:
+You can use the CLI to solve Countdown problems by specifying the target number and six numbers directly, or letting it generate them randomly.

 ```bash
 python countdown_cli.py --target 789 --numbers "100, 75, 50, 25, 10, 1"
 ```

-Alternatively, generate random numbers with a custom split of big and small numbers:
+Alternatively, you can generate random numbers with a custom split of big and small numbers:

 ```bash
 python countdown_cli.py --big 2 --small 4
 ```

+If no arguments are provided, the CLI will prompt you to either:
+1. Generate random numbers and a target.
+2. Enter a target number and six numbers manually.

 ### Arguments